aws/aws-cdk-rfcs/text/0419-cdk-launchpads.md

 #### 3. Beta period

-After 1. and 2. above are done, we should run a Beta, working closely with a group (around 10) of customer, making sure the features being developed cover their usecases -- for example, customers who operate in restricted IAM environments can now use CDK in them.
+After 1. and 2. above are done, we should run a Beta, working closely with a group (around 10) of customers, making sure the features being developed cover their usecases.
+For customers who operate in restricted IAM environments, we want to verify that automated bootstrapping of developer accounts unblocks them from using CDK, and if it doesn't -- we need to work with them on additional Launchpad features that will.

-#### 4. Compliance -- integration with CFN Hooks
+#### Milestone 4: Compliance -- integration with CFN Hooks

 After the Beta (or possibly during it), once we have the basic integration between CDK and CFN Guard done, we should start working on making sure the Guard rules are also evaluated at deploy time,